If I Become Bankrupt Will My Compensation Go To Pay My Creditors?

 Credit and loan insurances

-As well as litigation loans where you are able to obtain a lump sum payment from a litigation lender, that does not have to be paid back until the end of your personal injury claim, and only if you achieve compensation.
+There are also litigation loans where you are able to obtain a lump sum payment from a litigation lender, that does not have to be paid back until the end of your personal injury claim, and only if you achieve compensation.

 There are circumstances where the debts that accrue in not being able to meet substantial loan payments or credit card debts, become so unreasonable in the circumstances of increasing and accruing interest, that Bankruptcy becomes the best option for an injury victim.